-Broccoli became popular in the 1980’s as a new form of tasty cauliflower.
-It has become increasingly popular over the last couple of decade and is now part of the weekly diet for most people.
+Broccoli became popular in the 1980s as a new form of tasty cauliflower.
+It has become increasingly popular over the last couple of decades and is now part of the weekly diet for most people.

 Along with being an incredibly versatile ingredient, It has some great health benefits.